react-native-community/cli/.github/ISSUE_TEMPLATE/feature_request.md

 ---
--name: 🗣 Feature request
+name: 🗣 Feature request
--about: Suggest an idea for React Native CLI.
+about: Suggest an idea for React Native CLI.
+labels: 'feature request'
 ---

 ## Describe the Feature